Referral to emergency

 • anaemia

-• past medical history including documented Barrett’s oesophagus
+• past medical history, including documented Barrett’s oesophagus

 • family history

-• current and previous prescription medications including aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), novel oral anticoagulants and warfarin
+• current and previous prescription medications including aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), novel oral anticoagulants (NOACs) and warfarin

 • volume regurgitation with suspected aspiration/history of aspiration pneumonia